dragonfly-science/dragonfly-website/content/publications/richard_assessment_2011a.md

 ---
 pdf: Richardetal_2011a_IPA2009-20.pdf
-tags: yvan, edward, risk assessment, seabirds, fisheries, dragonfly
+tags: yvan, edward, risk-assessment, seabird, dragonfly
 ---
 We examined the risk of incidental mortality from commercial fishing for 64 seabird species in New Zealand trawl and longline fisheries.
 For each species, the risk was assessed by comparing the